Managing Acute Dystonic Reactions – A Critical UKMLA/PLAB Style Scenario

 Master Emergency Clinical Scenarios for UKMLA and PLAB Success

-PLAB 1 Exam Case Scenario: A 45-year-old man develops acute-onset neck stiffness, difficulty swallowing, and a swollen tongue shortly after receiving intravenous metoclopramide for postoperative nausea.
+PLAB 1 Exam Style Case Scenario: A 45-year-old man develops acute-onset neck stiffness, difficulty swallowing, and a swollen tongue shortly after receiving intravenous metoclopramide for postoperative nausea.
 He is unable to move his neck normally and appears distressed.

 Which is the most appropriate immediate management?